fugabi/tinypressco.github.io/_posts/2015-09-25-the-future-of-tinypress.markdown

 You should always start at the top, and with that being said here are the objectives for the fourth quarter @tinypressco.

-1. <strike>Seamless transition to new owner</strike>
-2. Increase writer base > 1,000%
+1. Increase writer base > 1,000%
-3. Perform over 95% on our monthly "delight survey"
+2. Perform over 95% on our monthly "delight survey"

 ## Product Goals [Q4]
 In order to reach the above objectives for the company we need to set out specific product goals.